 Master’s Degree Starting Salary

-One thing to note here is that not all of these people may be working in careers related to fire protection.
+It is possible that some of these people may have taken positions that were not related to fire protection.

 Salaries According to BLS

 Average salaries range from $53,240 to $80,310 (25th to 75th percentile) for careers related to fire protection.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Fire Protection

 Some careers associated with fire protection require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to fire protection have obtained the following education levels.

 |High School Diploma - or the equivalent (for example, GED)||23.0%|